Médecins Sans Frontières: Accusations of racism

 More than a thousand staffers accused the charity of white supremacy when they voiced their concerns in a 2020 petition.
 One staffer from Cameroon detailed her experiences with racism from the group's leaders.
 Many concerns involved different treatment of expatriate staff from Europe and North America, who are typically white, compared to national staff.
 In an interview with NPR, the president of the organisation acknowledged Doctors Without Borders was founded in racism and pledged to do better.

 Snakebite prioritisation in WHO

-MSF played an important role for including snakebite as a WHO Category A Neglected Tropical Disease (NTD) status in, a WHO resolution and development of global strategy to decrease burden of snakebite.
+MSF played an important role in the inclusion of snakebite as a WHO Category A Neglected Tropical Disease (NTD) status in, a WHO resolution and development of global strategy to decrease burden of snakebite.
 MSF highlighted the scarcity of anti-venom in Africa due to stoppage of manufacturing and brought urgency to the scenario and led media advocacy efforts.

 Access to medicine campaign

 On June 20, 2024, MSF announced closing down its access-to-medicines campaign focused on enabling access to medicines in resource limited settings.
 MSF plans to replace the campaign with a new effort that will focus on products, like medicines and vaccines, that MSF needs for its own relief efforts.
 Several advocates have criticized this move including the Treatment Action Group.